BATESONS of WINDHILL

 In his Will, George left legacies of £42 to each of the surviving daughters of his son John, who had died in 1867.
 He also left money to his daughter Sarah, although she had been well cared for by the Will of her grandfather.
 The properties he owned went to his only surviving son, Charles.

 According to family legend, George was said to have owned half the village of Windhill, to have built ‘Bateson’s Folly’ or 'Windhill Castle', to have worn a blue weaver’s apron to go to the bank to disguise his errand and, finally, to have lost his money and castle in bankruptcy.
 But there is little doubt that the odd collection of buildings erected by William Peel is the legendary ‘Bateson Castle’.
 The name may have become attached to the Batesons after Peel’s bankruptcy in 1865, when his property passed into the hands of William and James Bateson.
-Billy Peel’s Place, as it was known locally, may have been acquired along with Crag Cottage by William when the owner was forced to sell it by public auction on 27 November 1865 - he had been bankrupted by the collapse, through fraud, of the Leeds Banking Company, of which he was a large shareholder.
+Billy Peel’s Place, as it was known locally, may have been acquired along with Crag Cottage by the Batesons when Peel was forced to sell it by public auction on 27 November 1865 - he had been bankrupted by the collapse, through fraud, of the Leeds Banking Company, of which he was a large shareholder.

 Apart from a liking for disguise, only a little is known about George Bateson the man.
 There is evidence that he was an accomplished and highly regarded musician and music teacher.
 From the early 1830s he “was an enthusiastic musician, and served his community well by instilling a love of music in an otherwise uncultured soul” .
 He performed for a local choral society as a bass player – this is may refer to the 19th Century version of a double bass, or perhaps to the bass violin, which was similar to a cello.
 In 1869, his former pupils started an annual gathering of old musicians that met in members’ houses or at local hostelries for a programme of choral and instrumental music.